-What drives these differences in audit intensity across RACs?
-One explanation could be spillovers from other hospitals in the same RAC region.
-This could be the case if a RAC combines data from across its region to train a single algorithm, rather than developing specific algorithms targeted to each hospital.
+combines data from across its region to train a single algorithm, rather than developing specific algorithms targeted to each hospital.
 It could also be the case if RACs set their strategies according to the average regional cost to audit, as opposed to the cost to audit each individual hospital.
-Another explanation could be that because each RAC comes from a different industry background (e.g., the RAC in Region A is a debt collection agency, while the RAC in Region C is a healthcare data analysis company), there are baseline productivity differences across RACs based on their prior experiences.
+Another explanation could be that because each RAC comes from a different industry background (for example, the RAC in Region A is a debt collection agency, while the RAC in Region C is a health care data analysis company), there are baseline productivity differences across RACs based on their prior experiences.

 Identification also requires making the parallel trends assumption.
-With the inclusion of group-year fixed effects, we only need that hospitals on opposite sides of the border that are geographically close to each other do not differentially deviate from local trends.
-While this assumption is in principle untestable, a lack of preexisting differential trends in the event study would support making it.
-A potential violation of this assumption would be if the results are due to state policies rather than RAC audits.
-However, to generate the results below, these policies would have to be consistent across multiple states on one side of the border the results.

-are robust to omitting individual states, meaning that the effect is not driven by a single state's policy changes.
+With the inclusion of group-year fixed effects, we only need it to be true that hospitals on opposite sides of the border that are geographically close to each other do not differentially deviate from local trends.
+While this assumption is in principle untestable, a lack of preexisting differential trends in the event study would support it.
+This assumption might be violated if the results are due to state policies rather than RAC audits.
+However, to generate the results below, these policies would have to be consistent across multiple states on one side of the border, and they would all have to change in 2011.
+In robustness tests, I show that the results are robust to omitting individual states, meaning that the effect is not driven by a single state's policy changes.

 Finally, we also need the exclusion restriction.
 This would be violated if the audit rates of leave-one-out hospitals depend on the hospital that is left out.
 This might happen if the hospital that is left out has a large market share within its local market.
-To address this concern, I run a robustness test that uses the average audit rate of hospitals in the same state but in other markets as an instrument, and find that the results are similar.
+To address this concern, I run a robustness test that uses the average audit rate of hospitals in the same state but in other markets as an instrument, and I find that the results are similar.
 I also show that the results are robust to using the state and RAC region audit rates as instruments.